First Air Conditioning System: 12 Useful HVAC Tips If Your New To Your Air Conditioning System

 8. Check for Drafts

 Drafty windows and doors are like throwing money away.
-When cold air escapes, your HVAC system is having to work harder to keep your home cool.
+When cold air escapes, your air conditioning system is having to work harder to keep your home cool.

 Look for light peeking through windows and doors.
 If you see a gap, seal them using weather stripping as soon as possible.